ani71ket/UnqueCloudbookAssignment/README.md

 ## Prerequisites

-- Node.js
+- Node.js: Ensure Node.js is installed on your system.
-- MongoDB
+- MongoDB: A running instance of MongoDB is required.

 ## Installation

-1. Clone the repository
+1. Clone the repository to your local machine
 2. Install dependencies:
    ```bash
    npm install
    ```
-3. Create a .env file with:
+3. Create a .env file and add the following:
    ```
    JWT_SECRET=your_jwt_secret
    MONGODB_URI=your_mongodb_uri